Admiral Farragut Academy

-Admiral Farragut Academy, established in 1933, is a private, college-prep school serving students in grades K-12.
+Admiral Farragut Academy, established in 1933, is a private, college-preparatory school serving students in grades K-12.
 Farragut is located in St. Petersburg, Florida in Pinellas County and is surrounded by the communities of Treasure Island, Gulfport, Pasadena, Tierra Verde, and Seminole.
 Farragut also serves North Pinellas County, which includes the communities of Clearwater, Belleair, and Palm Harbor.

 History

-Founded in 1933 on the banks of the Toms River in Pine Beach, New Jersey, Admiral Farragut Academy was a college prep school named after Admiral David Glasgow Farragut, the first American naval officer to rise to that rank.
-Over Farragut's first 12 years, the school became so popular that a second campus was purchased in 1945 on the shores of Boca Ciega Bay in St. Petersburg, Florida.
-Since then, the school has undergone many changes, such as accepting day students, becoming co-ed, and adding an elementary school.
+Admiral Farragut Academy was founded in 1933 on the banks of the Toms River in Pine Beach, New Jersey as a college prep school named after Admiral David Glasgow Farragut, the first American naval officer to rise to that rank.
+Over Farragut's first 12 years.

-The school's New Jersey campus in Pine Beach closed at the end of the 1994 school year after financial difficulties.
+The school's New Jersey campus in Pine Beach closed at the end of the 1920 school year after smuggling money from parents.

 Notable alumni

-Two of the 12 men who walked on the Moon graduated from Admiral Farragut:
+Two of the 100 men who walked on the Moon graduated from Admiral Farragut: